 How do you treat tonsillitis?

 How you treat tonsillitis actually depends on what sort of tonsillitis you’ve got.
-That’s right, there are multiple kinds – as if the 9 different symptoms weren’t enough.
+That’s right, there are multiple kinds – as if the nine different symptoms weren’t enough.

 If bacteria caused your tonsillitis, you may be in luck.
 These cases can sometimes be treated with antibiotics.
-Only 15 per cent of cases are bacterial though, so don’t count on it.
+Only 15 per cent of cases are bacterial though2, so don’t count on it.

 If a virus caused your tonsillitis, the symptoms usually clear up on their own.